TUBECOUNTThe YouTube Views Gameabout

 The game

 You see a YouTube thumbnail.
 You call the view count.
-Three reads: thumbnail only, then the title, then the channel.
-No feedback between reads — just you, the thumbnail, and your priors.
+Three guesses: thumbnail only, then the title, then the channel.
+No feedback between guesses — just you, the thumbnail, and your priors.

 Scoring

-Every read is scored on how close you landed in log space — being 2× off of 1M (500K or 2M) scores the same either side.
-Your first read counts 50%, second 30%, third 20%.
-The cold read is the skill.
+Every guess is scored on how close you landed in log space — being 2× off of 1M (500K or 2M) scores the same either side.
+Your first guess counts 50%, second 30%, third 20%.
+Calling it from the thumbnail alone is the skill.

 🟩 NAILED IT = within 2× · 🟨 CLOSE = within 5× · 🟥 WAY OFF = beyond 5×.
 Gold ≥ 80, silver ≥ 55.